bancorprotocol/carbon-app/README.md

 1. Add a network to the injected wallet.
 2. Fetch data from the network.

-The walletConnectRpc.url will be used to add the network to the injected wallet, and the appRpc.url will be used to fetch data from the network.
-If the appRpc.url is not defined, the walletConnectRpc.url will be used for both purposes.
+The walletConnectRpc.url will be used to add the network to the injected wallet, and the productionRpc.url will be used to fetch data from the network.
+If the productionRpc.url is not defined, the walletConnectRpc.url will be used for both purposes.

 ### Contracts with version < 5